w3f/polkadot-wiki/docs/general/kusama/kusama-social-recovery.md

 First, see the [Accounts](https://polkadot.js.org/apps/#/accounts) page on Polkadot-JS Apps that shows all available accounts on your browser's local storage and Polkadot-JS extension.
-To create a recoverable account, make sure you have some KSMs to pay the transaction fees.
+To create a recoverable account, make sure you have some KSM to pay the transaction fees.
 You You will also need some for the reserve required by the account recovery setup.

 ![kusama accounts page](../../assets/kusama/kusama_social_recovery_accounts_page.png)